-Family Resource Educator - Our Family Resource Educator provides direct support to the families served at the licensed childcare centers (preschool only) and licensed preschool program sites to improve child outcomes.
-They work in partnership with program staff to create a supportive, fun, safe, welcoming, and inclusive environment for all participants and their families.
 Special Populations Program Manager - Our Special Populations Program Manager works with children with special needs in our programs.
 They offer support for incoming families, as well as continued support for currently enrolled participants.
-They work in direct communication with the Director, Area Operations Supervisor and Family Resource Educator (preschool only) to ensure consistency in providing a high-quality experience for all enrolled participants.
+They work in direct communication with the Director and Area Operations Supervisor to ensure consistency in providing a high-quality experience for all enrolled participants.
 ARC's Voice/TDD number is 206-615-0492.

 Community Center Staff - Each program is associated with a Community Center.
-Community Center Coordinators, Assistant Coordinators and Recreation Attendants can clarify questions regarding enrollment, payment, scholarships, DCYF subsidies, or facilities, please contact the Community Center Coordinator, Assistant Coordinator, or Recreation Attendant for more information
+Community Center Coordinators, Assistant Coordinators and Recreation Attendants can clarify questions regarding enrollment, payment, scholarships, DCYF subsidies, or facilities, please contact the Community Center Coordinator, Assistant Coordinator, or Recreation Attendant for more information.